Atul-cyber2004/Bitcoin-/README.md

 sentiment.ipynb - a Jupyter notebook that creates our wikipedia edit dataset.

 Data
 Computing the Wikipedia edit data takes time.
 It can be faster to use the version that's already been generated.
 It's in this repository, and called wikipedia_edits.csv.
-Feel free to download and use the file.
-You can also get it from here.

 We'll be downloading the Bitcoin price data using the yfinance package as part of the project.